 Most IFISAs don’t charge for using the platform but some charge for certain services, like transferring funds from their tax-free wrapper, so check the small print.
 Minimum IFISA investments range from £1 to £5,000.

-The wider P2P sector has not been tested by a recession but, in theory, lenders are protected as funds are ring-fenced and can’t be used for anything other than the purpose lent for, limiting potential losses.
+In theory, lenders are protected as funds are ring-fenced and can’t be used for anything other than the purpose lent for, limiting potential losses.

 Before investing, establish your aims and attitude towards risk.
 Are you investing to grow capital, to provide an income or a combination of both?
 Decide how long to invest for, your investment target and, realistically, how long it will take to reach it.